Weak ascent sequences and related combinatorial structures: Concluding remarks

 Experimentation with restricted classes of weak ascent sequences has shown that there are relationships to other known number sequences.
 As an example, we offer the following simple Catalan result: \begin{proposition} The number of weak ascent sequences $w=(w_1,\ldots,w_n)$ that are weakly-increasing, i.e. $ w_{i}\leq w_{i+1}$ for all $i$, is given by the Catalan numbers. \end{proposition} \begin{proof} If a weak-ascent sequence is weakly increasing then there is no restriction on the entries, so the set of weakly-increasing weak ascent sequences is the same as the set of nondecreasing sequences of integers $a_i$ with $0\leq a_i\leq i$ which are known to be enumerated by the Catalan numbers. \end{proof} A slightly different restriction gives rise to the following conjecture: \begin{conjecture} The number of weak ascent sequences $w=(w_1,\ldots,w_n)$ that satisfy $w_{i+1} \geq w_i -1$ for all $i$ equals OEIS~\cite[A279567]{OEIS} ``Number of length $n$ inversion sequences avoiding the patterns 100, 110, 120, and 210.'' \end{conjecture} The paper \cite{McNamara} probed restrictions on ascent sequences and how such restrictions played out in the bijective correspondences.
 The above proposition and conjecture represent a first step in that direction for weak ascent sequences.

 Research into pattern avoidance in ascent sequences (see Duncan and Steingr\'{i}msson~\cite{Duncan}) proved to be a fruitful avenue of research that produced a wealth of enumerative identities and conjectures, some of which are still open.
 The asymptotics of generating functions for these has recently been investigated by Conway et al.~\cite{conway}.
-We posit that a similarly rich collection of results are to be discovered by exploring pattern avoidance for weak ascent sequences. \mynewpage
+We posit that a similarly rich collection of results are to be discovered by exploring pattern avoidance for weak ascent sequences and that equidistribution results hold for multivarite statistics on weak ascent sequences in the same way they were shown to hold for ascent sequences~\cite{Schlosser}.